Bye Bye Blackbird: In popular culture

+In the 1993 Columbo episode “It’s All in the Game”, written by its series’ star Peter Falk, the song is performed at a party.

-In 2005, Peggy Lee's version of "Bye Bye Blackbird" was used in Peter Jackson's remake of "King Kong."
+In 2005, Peggy Lee's version of "Bye Bye Blackbird" was used in Peter Jackson's remake of King Kong.

 In 2006, the song features near the end of the British film The History Boys.
 It is sung by the main cast of young actors in front of a school assembly that is paying tribute to an eccentric but inspirational teacher who has just died.

 In 2017, the song was featured in series 4 episode 3 of Peaky Blinders.